-Even before he played his first major league game, Bryce Harper cards were creating a lot of noise in the hobby.
-As the young superstar continues to put up impressive numbers, collectors are still clamoring for Bryce Harper rookie cards and prospect cards.
+Even before he played his first major league game for the Washington Nationals, Bryce Harper cards were creating a lot of noise in the hobby.
+As the superstar continues to put up impressive numbers for the Philadelphia Phillies, collectors are still clamoring for Bryce Harper rookie cards and prospect cards.

 No matter your definition or preference, there are a lot of great Bryce Harper rookies and prospect cards to chase.
 But which ones are the best?
 A lot of that is going to come down to personal taste, interests and even budget.
 But there are some that have a certain iconic appeal or added significance.

 The following is a list of 10 key Bryce Harper cards released between 2008 and 2012, capturing his move up to the majors through his rookie season.
 While value does play a factor in this list, it's not the primary reason.
 Also, only cards that are somewhat regularly available are listed.
 Rather than include several parallel versions of the same card, we've rolled them into the main card.

 See also: Real-Time Bryce Harper Cards Hot List.

 Check out the full Bryce Harper rookie card checklist in our detailed player profile.